soufiane-radouni/FLACK/README.md

          https://www.youtube.com/watch?v=PsvQQFiofZw

--A user can Register in this Flack app by providing Name.
+-A user can Register in this Slack app by providing Name.

 -APP was made by using Python, Flask, Flask-SocketIO, JavaScript, AJAX, Bootstrap.